Austin Barnes Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets have a 4.14 team ERA that ranks 11th across all MLB pitching staffs.
+- The Mets' 4.22 team ERA ranks 14th across all MLB pitching staffs.

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (25 total, 1.5 per game).
+- The Mets give up the second-most home runs in baseball (27 total, 1.5 per game).

-- Megill makes the start for the Mets, his fourth of the season.
-He is 3-0 with a 2.25 ERA and 13 strikeouts in 16 2/3 innings pitched.
+- Scherzer gets the start for the Mets, his fourth of the season.
+He is 2-1 with a 4.41 ERA and 14 strikeouts through 16 1/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the San Diego Padres, when he threw five innings, surrendering two earned runs while giving up three hits.
+- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Oakland Athletics while giving up hits.

-- In three games this season, the 27-year-old has a 2.25 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.
+- The 38-year-old has an ERA of 4.41, with 7.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .224 against him.

 © 2023 Data Skrive.
 All rights reserved.